JohnScience/rust-hackathon-2024-01-27/calgary-rust.md

 Rooms like `3-20A Idea Lab`, `3-10B Meeting Room` can accommodate up to 16 people.

+Rooms like `3-16B` can accommodate up to 100 people but it's required to have at least 25 attendees to book it.
+Earlier mentioned rooms also have the lower limits but we never had to worry about them.

 Note that some rooms like `3-10C Teen Study Hall` and `3-10D Teen Tech Lab` should not be used for our events.

 Right now, we can dispense with rooms that can accomodate only 10 people but I can foresee that we will need to book a room for 16 people rather soon.